jaredm4/opsworks-scripts/README.md

 This is mainly intended for automated use by [CodeShip](https://www.codeship.io).

-For usage samples, see the [wiki](https://github.com/jaredm4/opsworks-scripts/wiki).
+For usage examples, see the [wiki](https://github.com/jaredm4/opsworks-scripts/wiki).